 Game play is fairly simple.
 You create a character with 4 main attributes, Watchful, Shadowy, Dangerous, and Persuasive, and are sent out into the world.
 You receive a Candle, which contains your Actions.
 Most of the interactions in the game burn through an Action, forcing players to carefully consider what Actions take precedence (though an Action is renewed every 10 minutes).
-With Actions, you can play Opportunity cards which are stored in your hand (the standard hand has 3 cards, but you can buy more through various venues), or you can visit the various locations on the map to play Storylets.
-Having different attributes unlocks different stories, ensuring that each person’s story will be a little different.
+With Actions, you can play Opportunity cards which are stored in your hand (the standard hand has 3 cards, but you can buy more through different venues), or you can visit the various locations on the map to play Storylets.
+Each attributes unlocks different stories, ensuring that each person’s story will be unique.
 There is no goal, no endgame, or ultimate reward to seek.
 It’s up to the player to decide what things are intriguing enough to explore and what is better left untouched.